 [Regulation 4 inserted in Gazette 19 Aug 2003 p.
 3713-14.]

-5. Numbers of pearl oysters prescribed in respect of particular types of containers
+5. Numbers of pearl oysters prescribed in respect of particular types of containers (Act s.
+8(4))

 For the purposes of section 8(4) of the Act, the number of pearl oysters prescribed in respect of a particular type of container referred to in Schedule 1 is a number equal to the total number of compartments, pockets or slots in a container of that type.

-6. Application fees
+6. Application fees (Act s.
+19, 22)

 (1) An application under section 22 of the Act for the issue or renewal of a lease, licence or permit referred to in the Table is to be accompanied by the application fee set out opposite the lease, licence or permit, unless payment of the fee is waived by the CEO.